The Kraftwerk FAQ »

 Have Kraftwerk ever staged a whole concert replaced by robots or dummies?

 No. They did however started to have four dummies on stage during the performance of The Robots in 1981 but the four members also were on stage playing the instruments.

 Then in 1991 when they had replaced the dummies with more robotlike moving dummies, the four members was not on stage during that song.
-This is how they still perform The Robots in the recent years, excluding the concerts in 2002 - 2003 and some of the shows from 2011 to 2018, when only the members were present without their robots (see as an example in 2003, Australia, Melbourne, Big Day Out festival and from 2013, UK, Southwold, Latitude Festival.)
+This is how they still perform The Robots in the recent years, excluding the concerts in 2002-2003 and some of the shows from 2011 to 2018, when only the members were present without their robots (see examples from 2003, Australia, Melbourne, Big Day Out festival and from 2013, UK, Southwold, Latitude Festival.)